Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

+The second case has the structure claimed in the proposition.
+Using Lemma \ref{lem:e6stabs}, we see that $H$ cannot lie in $F_4$ as $F_4$ has a trivial summand on $M(E_6)$, and thus $H$ lies in the $D_5$-parabolic subgroup.
+However, it again does not lie in the $D_5$ Levi subgroup because that has a trivial summand on $M(E_6)$, hence $H$ is a non-$\bG$-completely reducible subgroup.

-The second case is as claimed in the proposition, so we are left to eliminate the first case.
-Here we take the Borel subgroup $B$ of $H$: the exact structure of $B$ on the $27$-dimensional module $\Vmin$ is up to duality as follows, where $\zeta$ is a cube root of unity.
+Thus we are left to eliminate the first case.
+Here we take the Borel subgroup $B$ of $H$: the exact module structure of $B=\gen u\rtimes \gen x$ on the $27$-dimensional module $M(E_6)$ is up to duality as follows, where $\zeta$ is a cube root of unity.
+The action of $u$ on $M(E_6)$ has blocks $13^2,1$, and the element $x$ acts on each trivial composition factor of $M(E_6)\downarrow_{\gen u}$ as a $6$th root of unity.
+The socle structure of the action of $B$ on $M(E_6)$ is given below.

-Since $F_4$ acts on $\Vmin$ as $26\oplus 1$, the point that $H$ fixes is either a $D_5$-parabolic point or a $B_4$ point, but either way $H$ lies inside a $D_5$-parabolic, either one stabilizing a line or one stabilizing a hyperplane.
+Since $F_4$ acts on $M(E_6)$ as $M(F_4)\oplus 1$, the point that $B$ stabilizes cannot be a $F_4$ point.
+Thus it is either a $D_5$-parabolic point or a $B_4$ point, but either way $H$ lies inside a $D_5$-parabolic subgroup, either one stabilizing a line or one stabilizing a hyperplane.

-Let $v$ be a unipotent element of $D_5$ contained in the image of $L$ inside the $D_5$-Levi.
-Thus $v$ acts on the $10$ and $16$ as subquotients of the action of $u$ on $\Vmin$, namely $13^2,1$.
+Let $v$ be a unipotent element of $D_5$ contained in the image of $L$ inside the $D_5$-Levi subgroup.
+Thus $v$ acts on the $10$ and $16$ as subquotients of the action of $u$ on $M(E_6)$, namely $13^2,1$.
 Therefore $v$ acts on both the $10$ and the $16$ with at most three Jordan blocks, and if it has three then one is of size $1$.

 We can read off the unipotent classes of $D_5$ from the table for $D_6$, \cite[Table 6]{lawther2009}, which shows that there are only three unipotent classes, $A_4$, $D_5(a_1)$ and $D_5$, that act with at most three blocks on the $10$.
-From the embedding of the $D_5$-Levi into $E_6$ we can easily deduce the actions of these on the $16$, as we just consult \cite[Table 5]{lawther1995} which lists the block sizes for the classes for $E_6$, and look for the unipotent classes with these names.
+From the embedding of the $D_5$-Levi subgroup into $E_6$ we can easily deduce the actions of these on the $16$, as we just consult \cite[Table 5]{lawther1995} which lists the block sizes for the classes for $E_6$, and look for the unipotent classes with these names.
 This gives us the list below.

 We therefore see that $v$ comes from the regular class $D_5$, and so the image $\bar B$ of $B$ in $D_5$, which contains $v$, must act on the self-dual module $10$ as

 This is a submodule of the action of $B$ above, and we therefore see that $\bar B$ acts on the $16$ with eigenvalues